Last Updated on

 - One of the most famous French women of all time is Marie Curie.
 She was born in Poland as Maria Skłodowska and only moved to France at the age of 24.
 Even as a naturalized French citizen, she didn’t lose touch with her Polish identity.

 - The French Revolution made it illegal for the French state to collect data on its citizens’ ethnicity.
 That’s why numbers on the ethnic makeup of France are mere estimates.
 The only thing the government has exact numbers on are the percentages of French-born and foreign-born people among the population.
 But according to estimates, at least 40% of the French population have some immigrant ancestry.
+Sadly, this is not to say that there isn’t racism in France.
+Lily from Imperfect Idealist has a great post on what it’s like to be Asian in France.

 Organizing Your Trip to France